 As a tight-knit group of companies, it has a portfolio of more than 25,000 products as well as support services for clients throughout the energy and utilities industries.
-The group is now looking to expand its services even further afield, into the rapidly emerging alternative fuel sector, including the compressed natural gas (CNG) sector.
+The group is now looking to expand its services even further afield, into the rapidly emerging alternative fuel market, including the compressed natural gas (CNG) sector.

 Where Petrotech has succeeded is in acquiring the highest quality products for its inventory whilst being able to sell them at very competitive prices.
 Of all its suppliers, the Parker Hannifin Corporation is its biggest, providing Petrotech with a wide range of instrumentation and verification products for use by oil and gas companies.
 However, it also has a long list of additional prominent suppliers including Conbraco Industries, Apollo Valves, Midland ACS, Westlock Controls, Georgin, Nouva Fima, Tungum, Hip, Alcon Ludecke and Dixon, Rotelmann, Racor, KS Tools and Skyes Pickavant amongst many others.

 Petrotech continues to supports its traditional sectors in the Middle East and North Africa (MENA) region, however.
-The group is comprised four national companies: Pioneer Oilfield Enterprises in Oman; Petrotech Establishement in Kuwait; Petrotech Enterprises Pvt Ltd in India; and Petrotech Enterprises in the UAE.
+The group comprises of four national companies: Pioneer Oilfield Enterprises in Oman; Petrotech Establishement in Kuwait; Petrotech Enterprises Pvt Ltd in India; and Petrotech Enterprises in the UAE.
 This latter company was established in 2009 following the discovery of large oil deposits around Abu Dhabi that came under the control of major Petrotech client Emirates.
-This act displays the group’s ongoing commitment to providing one-stop solutions for its client throughout traditional market sectors.
+This act displays the group’s ongoing commitment to providing one-stop solutions for its clients throughout traditional market sectors.
 Other regular clients include major names such as Saipem, Dubai Dry-Docks, Arab Heavy Industry, Maritime Industrial Service, Crescent Petroleum, Petrofac, Emirates National Oil Company (ENOC), BP Dubai, and the Dubai and Sharjah electricity and water authorities as well as engineering project management companies such as Worley Parsons, EIL, Flour, PDO, Oxy, Petrofac and Emmar.

-“At Petrotech we have a strong team of engineers trained extensively according to our customer service principals,” comments Harsh.
+“At Petrotech we have a strong team of engineers trained extensively according to our customer service principals,” comments Harsh Sharma.
 “Our objective is to provide technical expertise and reliable solutions to clients.
 We have on many occasions teamed up with them to cater to projects with special requirements and, along with their support, have been instrumental in providing key engineering solutions.
 They make good use of our experience, knowledge and engineering consultancy that comes with all of our products.”

 With a strong history behind it, Petrotech pulled through the financial crisis with a number of major contracts.
-Over the last few years it was involved with such projects as the design and installation of automated electrical hoists for The Dubai Mall, one of the world’s largest shopping malls, and the supplying critical engineering equipment to UN and NATO forces stationed in Afghanistan and Iraq.
+Over the last few years it was involved with such projects as the design and installation of automated electrical hoists for The Dubai Mall, one of the world’s largest shopping malls, and supplying critical engineering equipment to UN and NATO forces stationed in Afghanistan and Iraq.
 With the establishment of its Abu Dhabi branch, as well as its foray into the alternative fuel sector, the future for Petrotech looks to be bright.

 Products: Process control equipment